jorgecortesdev/cf-1-simple-js-app/README.md

 - **1.10: Bootstrap & UI Libraries:** https://github.com/jorgecortesdev/cf-1-simple-js-app/pull/8/files
 - **1.11: Performance & Debugging:** https://github.com/jorgecortesdev/cf-1-simple-js-app/pull/9/files

-If you are wondering why there are some missing numbers is because the lesson or the task wasn't directly related with the code and didn't require any modification of the API.
+If you are wondering why there are some missing numbers is because the lesson or the task wasn't directly related to the code and didn't require any modification of the app.

-Additionally, if you want to extend your movie API project you might want read the code in the other branches.
+Additionally, if you want to extend your project you might want to read the code in the other branches.

 - https://github.com/jorgecortesdev/cf-1-simple-js-app/pull/10/files
 - https://github.com/jorgecortesdev/cf-1-simple-js-app/pull/11/files